Awakening the Power of the Unconscious

 All interested parties with journey experience.

-Please bring any rocks or cedar related items that want to come along.
+Please make yourself comfortable.
 A journal with colored pencils or pens is encouraged as well as any comforts such as blankets, pillows, etc.